What is whiplash?

 What are possible complications of whiplash?

-While most people who have a whiplash injury recover within a few weeks to a few months,
+Most people who have a whiplash injury recover within a few weeks to a few months.

 When should I call my healthcare provider?

 Call your healthcare provider if:

 Whiplash is not well understood, but it often affects the muscles, disks, nerves,

 It's caused by the neck bending forcibly forward and then backward, or vice versa.

 Many whiplash injuries occur if you are involved in a rear-end automobile collision.

 Your healthcare provider will determine specific treatment for your whiplash.